-To grow in maturity, leaving behind elementary school behaviors as they cross over to middle school
+- To grow in maturity, leaving behind elementary school behaviors as they cross over to middle school

-To gain confidence, communication skills, self-control, and class unity
+- To gain confidence, communication skills, self-control, and class unity

 In the fall of the school year, the Grade 6 class goes on a three-day retreat to the Holy Love Camp at Sun Moon Lake.
-As the trip begins, students reflect on the struggles they have faced entering middle school — emotional, academic, organisational, or relational.
+As the trip begins, students reflect on the struggles they have faced entering middle school — emotional, academic, organizational, or relational.
 Then, as they engage in team-building activities, stand-up paddleboarding, canoeing, and a DIY raft, they face these struggles and have an opportunity to mature in them.
 Small group time and personal devotions give them a chance to hear how God is interested in these struggles and wants to help.

-To understand and experience Taiwan’s various cultures
+- To understand and experience Taiwan’s various cultures

-To appreciate differences in others and see how to connect with others
+- To appreciate differences in others and see how to connect with others

-To grow in class unity
+- To grow in class unity

-The Grade 7 class goes on three field-trips through the year, focusing on different parts of Taiwan’s history and culture.
+The Grade 7 class goes on three field trips throughout the year, focusing on different parts of Taiwan’s history and culture.
 By visiting places like Sandimen, Lukang, Anping Fort, Cijin, and the 228 Museum, students not only learn Taiwan’s rich history, but see how even in conflict, there are valuable perspectives to be learned, and that by understanding those perspectives, bridges can be built.
 We anticipate expanding this program to include more time for students to connect this with their own lives and to see how they can build bridges with others.

-To grow in confidence to do hard things
+- To grow in confidence to do hard things

-To accept how God is challenging them to live their lives on purpose
+- To accept how God is challenging them to live their lives on purpose

 To grow in leadership